OpenTranslationBible/open-bible/en-GB/58.Hebrews/md/hebrews-11.md

 By faith Isaac blessed Jacob and Esau concerning things to come.

 ## Hebrews 11:21
-By faith Jacob, when dying, blessed each of the sons of Joseph, bowing in worship over the head of his staff.
+By faith Jacob, as he was dying, blessed each of the sons of Joseph, bowing in worship over the head of his staff.

 ## Hebrews 11:22
 By faith Joseph, nearing the end of his life, spoke of the exodus of the Israelites and gave instructions about his bones.